-I was thinking about Baskin-Robbins recently while working with clients on key questions about how to transform their workplace culture.
+I was thinking about Baskin-Robbins recently while working with clients on key questions about how to sustain organizational transformation for their workplace cultures.
 They asked,

 How do we sustain the changes we are putting in place?

 What do organizations do to reinforce their cultural standards?